Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a PhD student, candidate in the Department of Industrial and Systems Engineering (ISE) at The Hong Kong Polytechnic University (PolyU), studenting in the [Human-Oriented Intelligent Systems Lab (HOIS)](https://www.chaohuang.net/), and my supervisor is Dr. Chao Huang.
+I am currently a PhD candidate in the Department of Industrial and Systems Engineering (ISE) at The Hong Kong Polytechnic University (PolyU), studenting in the [Human-Oriented Intelligent Systems Lab (HOIS)](https://www.chaohuang.net/), and my supervisor is Dr. Chao Huang.

 In my research, I focus on the intersection between reinforcement learning (RL) and autonomous vehicles (AVs), with the aim of developing algorithms that can endow agent safer, more efficient and economical.
-In particular, my research interests include reinforcement learning algorithm, behavioral decision-making/planning of AVs, and data-driven energy management of electrified vehicles.
+In particular, my research interests include reinforcement learning, motion planning of AVs, and data-driven energy management of electrified vehicles.

 # 💬 News